chtoucas/Narvalo.NET/docs/Issues.md

 - Review `ThrowIfNoPresenterBound`, `Load` event, `PresenterBinder.Release`.
 - Review the use of custom presenter types per platform prevents the reuse of presenters across different platforms.
 Maybe is it a necessary evil?
-- Add support for Application Controller, Navigator, EventAggregator (not the same as cross-presenter communication).
+- Add support for EventAggregator (not the same as cross-presenter communication).
 - Incorporate ideas from MVCSharp (Task) and maybe GWT, Caliburn.Micro, ReactiveUI or MVVM Light?
 - Add support for WPF.
 - See